 The Company has determined, using appropriate valuation methodologies, that there was no impairment of its goodwill or brands as at the reporting dates of these consolidated financial statements.
-As at December 31, 2022, any reasonable changes to the impairment model assumptions would not result in an impairment.
+As at December 31, 2023, any reasonable changes to the impairment model assumptions would not result in an impairment.

-11 Trade and other payables
+12 Trade and other payables

-2022 \$ 2021 \$
+2023 \$ 2022 \$

-Trade payables 56,111 62,211
+Trade payables 70,640 56,111

+Accrued expenses 40,309 39,140

-Income taxes payable 11,632 1,392
+Income taxes payable 17 11,632

+110,966 106,883

-Accrued expenses 39,140 44,283
+Accrued expenses 40,309 17 39 1

-106,883 107,886

-12 Other liabilities
+13 Other liabilities

-2022 2021

-\$ \$
+Cities numinics 2023 \$ 2022 \$

 Current

-Share repurchase commitment under ASPP (note 14) 20,660
+Share repurchase commitment under automatic

+share purchase plan (note 15) 20,009 20,660

-Redemption liabilities 1,865
+Redemption liabilities 2,962 1,865

-22,525
+22,971 22,525

-Non-current ·
+Non-current

-Decommissioning provisions 1,145 1,080

-Redemption liabilities 8,201 23,916
+Redemption liabilities 2,702 8,201

+Contingent consideration liability (note 21) 1,493

+Decommissioning provisions 2,029 1,145

-Other 27 2,692
+Other 309 27

-9,373 27,688
+6,533 9,373

 At the time of the Hush acquisition on October 22, 2021, the Company entered into an agreement to acquire the remaining 48% of outstanding common shares in three equal increments of 16% over a three-year period starting March 31, 2023.
-The consideration paid for each share increment purchase will be calculated based on specified earnings levels achieved during the three-year period.
-On December 31, 2022, the Company remeasured the redemption liabilities at \$10,066 (2021 - \$23,013) based on the expected outcome during the three-year redemption period and the change was recorded in finance related expenses in the consolidated statement of income and other comprehensive income as at December 31, 2022.
+The consideration paid for each share increment purchase was calculated based on specified earnings levels achieved during the three-year period.
+The Company completed its acquisition of the first 16% increment in 2023 for a total consideration of \$1,300.

+As at December 31, 2023, the Company remeasured its redemption liabilities at \$5,664 (2022 - \$10,066) based on the expected outcome during the remaining two increments and the change was recorded in finance related expenses.
 The expected outcome (discounted) is determined based on an earnings formula and the expected earnings levels over the measurement period.
+Details on the measurement of the redemption liabilities are disclosed in note 22.

-13 Long-term debt
+14 Long-term debt

 The Company has a senior secured credit facility of \$260,000 with an additional \$100,000 available on its accordion, which is scheduled to mature on October 22, 2026.
 Under the terms of the senior secured credit facility, certain financial and non-financial covenants must be complied with per the agreement.
-The Company is in compliance with all covenants as at December 31, 2022.
-The senior secured credit facility is secured by all of the present and after-acquired personal property of the Company.
-As at December 31, 2022, the balance outstanding on the senior secured credit facility was \$100,000 (2021 - \$63,000).
-The long-term debt liability balance in the consolidated statements of financial position is net of transaction costs of \$918 (2021 - \$1,105).
+The Company is in compliance with all covenants as at December 31, 2023.
+The senior secured credit facility is secured by the present and after-acquired personal property of the Company.
+As at December 31, 2023, the balance outstanding on the senior secured credit facility was \$161,300 (2022 - \$100,000).
+The long-term debt balance in the consolidated statement of financial position is net of transaction costs of \$673 (2022 - \$918).

 The senior secured credit facility allows for the debt to be held in Canadian or U.S. dollars.
-As at December 31, 2022, the Company held the debt in Canadian dollars.
+As at December 31, 2023, the Company held its debt in Canadian dollars.

 Interest on the senior secured credit facility is based on the prime or bankers' acceptance rates plus applicable margins based on the achievement of certain targets, as defined by the amended and restated senior secured credit agreement.
-The Company entered into a fixed interest rate swap, effective April 1, 2021 ending on April 1, 2024, for the notional amount of \$60,000 whereby the Company pays a fixed rate of 1.072% and receives interest at a variable rate equal to the Canadian Dollar Offered Rate for 3-month bankers' acceptances ("3-month CDOR") on the notional amount.
+The Company entered into a fixed interest rate swap, effective April 1, 2021 ending on April 1, 2024, for the notional amount of \$60,000 whereby the Company pays a fixed rate of 1.072% and receives interest at a variable rate equal to the Canadian Dollar Offered Rate for 3-month bankers' acceptances ("3- month CDOR") on the notional amount.
 The swap is being used to manage the volatility of interest rates on the outstanding balance on its senior secured credit facility.

-14 Share capital and other
+15 Share capital and other